We offer three dynamic portfolios aligned with growth, balanced, or conservative investment goals.

 Our active managers have experience managing diversified strategies over multiple market cycles

-The three senior team members have been in place at Putnam for more than a decade, providing experience managing asset allocation strategies through multiple market cycles since 1994.
+The four senior team members have been in place at Putnam for more than a decade, providing experience managing asset allocation strategies through multiple market cycles since 1994.